apigee/devportal-kickstart-drupal-ansible-installer/README.md

 1. Clone or download this repo to the machine which will be your Ansible control node.
 This can be a local workstation which has ssh access to the hosts which will have the software installed.
-2. Install Ansible following the offical [Installing Ansible documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+2. Install Ansible following the official [Installing Ansible documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

 ### Configuration

 Copy the `example.hosts.yml` file to `hosts.yml` and edit the hostnames/IPs listed.
 If you are installing everything on one host use the same hostname/IP on both.

+If you are not using SSH agent, you may need to configure Ansible to you the correct SSH key by setting `private_key_file` in the ansible.cfg file.
+Read more in the [SSH key setup Ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/connection_details.html#ssh-key-setup).

 ### Pull down requirements from Ansible Galaxy
 From the root of this project, run: